equalsraf/kabal/README.md

 # About

 Kabal is a notification server, like notify-osd, knotify and colibri.
-It is written using Qt and QML, it should work with any desktop environment.
+It is written using Qt and QML.
+It should work with any desktop environment.

 # What makes Kabal different from XYZ?

 Hopefully its more sane by default than most other notification servers out there.
-My own frustrations with notification servers falls into one of two categories:
+My own frustrations with notification servers fall into one of the following:

 1. They are too disruptive and annoy me (knotify, xfce)
 2. They are too lenient and lose some important notifications (colibri, notify-osd)
+3. They are too light in features - applications assume the notification server has some features (html, actions, etc) and won't work properly without those

 What does Kabal do differently?

 1. It only shows the LATEST notification and no more
-2. Notifications can be disabled!
+2. Non critical notifications can be disabled!
-3. Critical notifications are alway shown regardless of (2) i.e. battery warnings and so on
-4. It stores a logfile of notifications during the past session
+3. It stores a logfile of notifications
+4. It has multi screen support, i.e. one notification will be displayed in each screen

 # How do I use it?